apthegr8/LanguageGuesser/README.md

 Note: This project was created as part of a tutorial practice.
+This is a node.js which cannot be deployed on Github